harmslab/gpseer/docs/source/io.rst

 * :code:`phenotypes`: A decimal (float) number describing the quantitative phenotype of that genotype.

-See the example input file `here <https://github.com/harmslab/gpseer/raw/master/examples/example-full.csv>`_.
+See an example input file `here <https://github.com/harmslab/gpseer/raw/master/examples/example-full.csv>`_.

 It can also optionally take columns: